14 More Billionaires Just Signed Up For The Giving Pledge

 Fourteen more billionaires just took The Giving Pledge, an increasingly common pact among ultra-deep-pocketed donors to give the majority of their wealth away to charitable causes within their lifetime.
 The commitment started in 2010 when Bill and Melinda Gates and Warren Buffet began calling for others to join them in giving away half their wealth, either before they die or in their will.

-In total, 168 individuals or families have since committed, from 21 counties.
+In total, 168 individuals or families have since committed, from 21 countries.
 This year’s recruiting class was down a few members from last year’s total of 17, but shares an interesting distinction of being, well, rather indistinct.

-With a couple thousand billionaires around the world, it’s only natural that not all signatories will be as well known as Gates, Buffet, or other previous no-first-name-required signatories like Zuckerberg and Rockefeller, the later of whom passed this year.
-In a way, that’s the point: to normalize this kind of behavior in a way that makes joining less a fame-making exception than common practice.
+With a couple thousand billionaires around the world, it’s only natural that not all signatories will be as well known as Gates, Buffet, or other previous no-first-name-required signatories like Zuckerberg and Rockefeller, the latter of whom passed this year.
+In a way, that’s the point: to normalize this kind of behavior so joining becomes less a fame-making exception than common practice.

 This year’s list includes members from Australia, Cyprus, Monaco, Norway, Slovenia, and Tanzania.
 As the group notes in a press release, the fortunes were minted across a wide spectrum of industries, from agriculture to casino gaming to technology.
 Their passions also range from climate change to poverty and health and medical issues.
 As Melinda Gates, co-chair of the Bill & Melinda Gates Foundation put it during the announcement, that means a variety of entrepreneurial views, offering more “learning from their diverse experiences.”